skylar-koningin/cider_install_scripts/README.md

 - Windows: run `cd .\cider_install_scripts.git\`
 - MacOS and Linux: run `cd ./cider_install_scripts.git/`

-## 4. Run the script to install Cider for your system
+## 4. Run the shell script/batch file to start the install process
-- Windows: run `windows-installer.bat`
+- Windows: `.\cider_install.bat`
-- MacOS: run `macos-installer.sh`
-- Linux: run `linux-installer.sh`
+- MacOS and Linux: `./cider_install.sh`

-## 5. After the install finished, sign in to Cider and Apple Music, and you should be good to go!
+## 5. After the install finishes, sign in to Cider and Apple Music, and you should be good to go!